Buying Real Estate

 The Agreement of Purchase and Sale involved in buying a house from a developer is generally very long and complex, and is designed to be much more favourable to the developer than the purchaser.
 It is critically important that you have a lawyer review such an Agreement before signing it.
 In addition to explaining the terms of the Agreement to you, your lawyer may be able to amend the agreement to protect your interests.

-If you are unable to consult a lawyer before signing the Agreement, you may insert a clause stating that your acceptance is conditional upon your lawyer reviewing the Agreement and finding it satisfactory.
+Suppose you cannot consult a lawyer before signing the Agreement.
+In that case, you may insert a clause stating that your acceptance is conditional upon your lawyer reviewing the Agreement and finding it satisfactory.

 Special Considerations when Purchasing a Condominium